 Lockers

 Carrying a lot of stuff for the day?
-Lockers are available to rent at both theme parks and right outside the theme parks, in the Esplanade.
+Lockers are available to rent at both theme parks and in the Esplanade right outside the theme parks.

-Remember that you'll need to return to the locker at the end of the day to retrieve your stuff.
+Remember to return to the locker at the end of the day to retrieve your stuff.
 If you don't need it inside the park, it may be best to rent one at the Esplanade, which will be easier to access when you are done for the day.

 Staying Nearby

 Planning to leave the park and return later in the day?
-To maximize your time, it's best to stay near Disneyland so you can just walk back to your hotel room.
-Luckily, at Disneyland in California, there are many hotels nearby, in addition to the three Disneyland Resort Hotels.
+To make the most of your time, it's best to stay near Disneyland so you can walk back to your hotel.
+Luckily, there are many hotels near Disneyland in California, in addition to the three Disneyland Resort Hotels.
 We have several reviews of nearby hotels, including the Courtyard by Marriott, the Howard Johnson, and the Westin.

 Tips for Park Hopping